jxnyong/SignEase/React-SignEase/README.md

 This command will generate a dist as build folder in the root of your template that you can upload to your server.

 ### Python Dependencies
-- Navigate back to the root directory and run the following command:
+- In the react project (SignEase\React-SignEase) directory, run the following command:
-  <code>pip install -r requirements.txt</code>
+  - <code>pip install -r requirements.txt</code>